ByketPoe/pands-problem-sheet/README.md

 Using the .grid() function, the settings of the gridlines can be defined.
 The argument 'which' allows me to specify which kind of gridline I want to change, allowing me to give them separate characteristics.
 The argument 'lw' allows me to specify line weight.
 I made the major gridlines thicker than the minor gridlines.
 The argument 'color' allows me to specify colour.
 I set both to be black to make the plot uniform and make sure the gridlines were not distracting.
 The argument 'alpha' allows me to set how visible the line is on a scale from 0 to 1.
 The minor gridlines are more faded than the major gridlines.

-The .show() function create the plot in a new window according to the settings in the code.
+The .show() function creates the plot in a new window according to the settings in the code.

 #### References:
 - The numpy.linspace() function - https://www.geeksforgeeks.org/numpy-linspace-python/